Deepacat/Ae6r/information/CONTRIBUTING.md

 Contributing guide

-I use a workflow with prism where you create an instance of the github repo so that it can sync your ingame files with Git, allowing you to edit files ingame, commit from and pull to your instance all without needing to drag files around to another folder.
+I use a workflow with prism where you create an instance of the github repo so that it can sync your ingame files with Git.
+Allowing you to edit files ingame, commit from and pull to your instance all without needing to drag files around to another folder.

 The workflow uses Pakku to sync/add/fetch mods to and from a manifest file that stores all the mods data.

 You can use ```pakku --yes fetch``` to pull/update all mods from the local pakku file after performing ```git pull``` or on initial setup.

-Using ```pakku --yes sync``` will update the manifest file from all your locally installed mods, you should really use ```pakku add```
-Instead of this unless I really trust you!
+Using ```pakku --yes sync``` will update the manifest file from all your locally installed mods, you should really use ```pakku add``` Instead of this unless I really trust you!

-Contributing expects you to understand Git, command line, and GitHub basics, or get assistance from a developer do so.
+Contributing expects you to understand Git, command line, and GitHub basics.
+Or get assistance from a developer do so.

 Instance/repo workflow setup (Only supports [Prism Launcher](https://prismlauncher.org/download/)):
 1. [Install pakku](https://juraj-hrivnak.github.io/Pakku/installing-pakku.html) through [Scoop](https://scoop.sh/) on windows, or [another method](https://juraj-hrivnak.github.io/Pakku/installing-pakku.html) on mac/linux